rainjs/rainjs/_sources/server/websockets.txt

 ===============

 RAIN aims to make new HTML5 specification accessible to user and also to provide graceful degradation where necessary.
-Websockets are one of the coolest addition of HTML 5 and open a new perspective in web development.
+Websockets are one of the coolest addition of HTML 5 and opens a new perspective in web development.

-Do not understand this wrong: P2P connections are still not possible.
-Also it is worth mentioning that work on websocket from HTML 5 is not finalized yet.
-In RAIN it is really easy to use websockets.

 -------------------------
 RAIN Websockets Interface